realm/realm-js/contrib/guide-memory-leaks.md

 > gperftools is a collection of a high-performance multi-threaded malloc() implementation, plus some pretty nifty performance analysis tools.

-gperftools can be installed using brew.
+On MacOS, gperftools can be installed using brew.

 ```
 brew install gperftools